5.3.1 |

 extrinsic,

-nonactivating right to assemble peacefully, that is, in
+nonactivating right to assemble peacefully, that is, in such a way that

-such a way that other people's rights to personhood are respected equally;
+other people's rights to personhood are respected equally; and the right

-the right is extrinsic and nonactivating, it is also the right
+As the right is extrinsic and nonactivating, it is also the right

 not to assemble (even peacefully) and the right not to